 How to improve web accessibility by hiding elements

 Hiding elements can be done for a number of reasons, for different groups of people.
-You can hide elements from screen readers, sighted users or from everyone.
 In this article, Amani Ali - Accessibility Consultant at Nomensa - explains why you should consider hiding elements and how this can be done.

 How to structure headings for web accessibility